JayAuburn/microbiome-gardener/DEPLOY.md

 2. **Test Staging Environment**
    - Create an account on the preview deployment
    - Verify this user appears in your **staging Supabase branch** (not main)
-   - Test basic chat functionality with your development Gemini API key
+   - Test RAG-powered chat functionality with your development Gemini API key
    - Test document upload functionality (should use development Google Cloud storage)
    - Test billing with your development Stripe keys